William J. McCormack (businessman): On the Waterfront

 Mr. Upstairs's face is never shown, and we see only the plush estate (with television set and butler) where he lives.
-The director's script, housed at Wesleyan Cinema Archives, includes a double page Newsday Report, "Death on the Docks," of May 18, 1953 and, opposite the script section depicting the reaction of "Mr. Upstairs" to Terry Malloy's testimony, an unidentified magazine picture of McCormack.
+The director's script, housed at Wesleyan Cinema Archives, includes a double page Newsweek report, "Death on the Docks," of May 18, 1953 and, opposite the script section depicting the reaction of "Mr. Upstairs" to Terry Malloy's testimony, an unidentified magazine picture of McCormack.